 - Sustain the improved progress in English, with clear focus on middle ability disadvantaged (PP) boys.

 We are following the National Curriculum across Key Stage 3.
-We will also put in place new assessment arrangements for KS3 by September 2016, as required by the government.
+We have also put in place new assessment arrangements for KS3 as from September 2016, as required by the government.

-We have a new faculty Leader of Science, Dr Lisa Steventon, and we look forward to Science making rapid progress under her leadership.
-There will be two new teachers of Science, Mr Tom O’Connell and Mrs Sobianne Jones.
+Mr South, Vice Principal will be overseeing the leadership of Science this academic year.
+There will be two new teachers of Science, Dr David Kelly and Dr Avril Day-Jones.
 These new appointments will combine with existing well- qualified professionals to create a refreshed and dynamic team ready to inspire the students with all things scientific.

 We believe that raising levels of literacy is crucial for all our students, especially those who struggle with it but is also very important for our more able students.
 We will aim to raise overall literacy standards so that we can enable every child to achieve more.